CogSciUOS/asparagus/docs/manual_run_streamlit_app.md

 Things you can try on your own when running into problems:
 1. refresh
-2. check all the checkboxes from top to bottom
+2. check all the check boxes from top to bottom
 3. check the source code

 ### Cuda removal